aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

         -i or --inferenceType : Type of the inference.
 Values: ImageClassification / ObjectDetection.
 Creates both inference and model components of that inference type.
         -c or --componentName : Name of the component to create.
 This will create only one component at a time.
         -l or --lambdaRole : IAM role attached to the inference lambdas as the lambda execution role.
+        -m or --containerMode : Set to 'true' to create lambda components that run inside container.

         Note:
         1. inferenceType and componentName args are mutually exclusive.